RetroMaximus/Oversynth/README.md

 **Attention**
 OverSynth 0.1.2 Alpha Release - Oversynth-0-1-2-alpha.zip

-Major update to the patch browser using the new [file] object inpreperation for the new Puredata 0.52.0 release The patch browser is fully functional. :)
+Major update to the patch browser using the new [file] object in preperation for the new Puredata 0.52.0 release The patch browser is fully functional. :)